amesoudi/amesoudi.github.io/content/publication/mesoudi-experimental-2023/index.md

 publishDate: '2024-11-22T08:25:18.628321Z'
 publication_types:
 - chapter
-publication: 'in Jamshid J. Tehrani, Jeremy Kendal, and Rachel Kendal (eds), *The Oxford Handbook of Cultural Evolution*.
-Oxford Academic.'
+publication: 'In Jamshid J. Tehrani, Jeremy Kendal, and Rachel Kendal (eds), *The Oxford Handbook of Cultural Evolution*.
+Oxford Academic'
 doi: 10.1093/oxfordhb/9780198869252.013.6
 abstract: This chapter reviews how experiments have played a growing role in the study of cultural evolution recently.
 Experiments occupy a middle ground between formal